rpajanssen/java-triangle/exception-handling/before/README.md

 Just run all tests: `mvn clean test`

-Note: for the integration tests we use SpringCloudContract to generate the tests before they are run by maven as a regular unit test.
+Note: for the integration tests we use Spring cloud-contract.
+The test will be generated based on contracts after which they will be run.
 The generated tests can be found in `target\generated-test-sources`.
+If you mark this folder as a test-resources folder in your IDE then you run the generated tests from you IDE like regular unit tests (useful for debugging/tracing).

 # So... what is wrong with it?